lehrblogger/lehrblogger.com-octopress/source/_posts/2007-12-27-kka-website.md

 permalink: /kka-website/
 alias: /2007/12/27/kka-website/
 end_date: 2008-07-03
-excerpt: "After not writing any code for three years, I taught myself Flash/AS3 and re-built KKA's website."
+excerpt: "After not writing any code for three years, I taught myself Flash/ActionScript 3."
+show_excerpt: false
 updates:
   - date: 2012-01-16
     body: "The site I created is no longer live, and seems to have been rewritten without Flash, which was probably a good decision in the long term :)"